microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/virtualeventwebinar-getbyuseridandrole.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Function to get a [virtualEventWebinar](../resources/virtualeventwebinar.md) collection where the specified user is the organizer or a co-organizer.
+Function to get a [virtualEventWebinar](../resources/virtualeventwebinar.md) collection where the specified user is either the organizer or a co-organizer.

 ## Permissions